jaclx5/5-min-ds/notebooks/sequence_alignment/README.md

 ## The Algorithms

-__It's important to note that the algorthms in this package ARE NOT efficient NOT indented to be used in any practical way.
-They were developed uniquely to illustrate the concepts and generate graphical representations__
+__It's important to note that the algorithms in this package ARE NOT efficient and ARE NOT intended to be used in any practical way.
+They were developed uniquely to illustrate the concepts in this blog and to generate graphical representations of alignments for pedagogic purposes.__

 - `AlgorithmGreedy` (algorithm_greedy.py): Implements the greedy algorithm described in the [Third Post](https://jaclx5.github.io/sequence_alignments_3) of the series.
 Allways explore the best